 5 Resources to Learn about Autism & the Montessori Classroom

-- Age of Montessori has an article written from a parent’s point-of-view for the reasons the Montessori environment is a great fit for ASD children.
+- Age of Montessori has an article written from a parent’s point-of-view for the reasons the Montessori environment is an excellent fit for ASD children.

-- The North American Montessori Center (NAMC) blog has a post about children with special needs in the Montessori classroom.
+- The North American Montessori Center (NAMC) blog posts about children with special needs in the Montessori classroom.

 - Michelle Lane-Barmapov is the founder of the Lane Montessori School for Autism in Toronto, Canada.
 Her website, Montessori Autism, includes training information and links to books she has written about the Montessori primary curriculum.
 She also wrote an article for the NAMTA journal in 2009 entitled “A Montessori approach to autism.”

-- Montessori For Everyone has a link to an interview with Michelle Lane of the Lane Montessori School who describes combining Montessori with autism therapy as well as answers questions about what her school models look like.
+- Montessori For Everyone has a link to an interview with Michelle Lane of the Lane Montessori School, who describes combining Montessori with autism therapy and answers questions about what her school models look like.

 Read this parent’s story of how Montessori failed her autistic son.
 So, do your research.
-It is vital that you have the background information and facts in hand when you make these visits, as it will help you in representing your child and finding the ideal setting for them to learn and succeed.
+It is vital that you have the background information and facts in hand when you make these visits, as it will help you represent your child and find the ideal setting for them to learn and succeed.

 Maria